- Pammi Babbra - Eastern Fraud Forum

 Neil Green

 Neil leads the Counter Fraud and Investigation team at the Government Internal Audit Agency (GIAA), an Executive Agency of HM Treasury.
-His team provides counter fraud services across more than 100 central government organisations.
-He has led several high-profile fraud investigations and leak inquiries across Government.
+His team provides counter fraud and investigation services across more than 100 central government organisations.
+Neil has led several high-profile fraud investigations and leak inquiries across Government.

-He is also a Director of the North West Fraud Forum, a not-for-profit membership organisation with the aim of helping organisations across the public and private sectors prevent fraud through awareness and advice.
+Neil won the TECA Outstanding Manager or Director Award in 2021 and is a Director and Vice Chair of the North West Fraud Forum, a not-for-profit membership organisation with the aim of helping organisations across the public and private sectors prevent fraud through awareness and advice.

 Gaon Hart